risd-gd/wp16/README.md

 ## Course objectives
 * Be introduced to HTML and CSS syntax to help conceptualize future projects
-* Encourage use of the browser for experimentation
+* Encourage use of the browser as a place for experimentation
 * Introduce both analytical and playful working methods
-* Be introduced to instructions-based making — HTML being one of many coding methods.
+* Be introduced to instructions-based making — HTML being one of many coding methods
-* Be comfortable editing existing themes or websites.
+* Be comfortable editing existing themes or websites
+* To learn how to find answers online to coding problems
 * Learn to work collaboratively in an open-source model

+## Learning outcomes
+* A series of drawing structural using code

 ## Schedule
 ### Week One: Concrete Forms